Anthony-McDonald/UOGITTP2024CardGame/README.md

 As a team we worked on various aspects of the functionality, using trello to initially create the story cards,
 ![](https://github.com/Anthony-McDonald/UOGITTP2024CardGame/assets/89093671/c16805ba-6854-4dd8-a0e1-52ec00662e04)

 then putting them into excel to update development progress during the duration of the development.
-Personally I worked on the story cards as follows:
+Personally, I worked on the following story cards:

 ![](https://github.com/Anthony-McDonald/UOGITTP2024CardGame/assets/89093671/22baf639-3d7f-4478-a196-6937b3095794)

-As seen here, the story cards I worked on were of a rather varied bunch but we managed to do a good enough job to achieve top marks.
-I would be more than happy to explain more should you be interested and want some further clarification.
+As you can see, the story cards I worked on were a rather varied bunch.
+Through the contributions of the whole team, we managed to achieve top marks.
+I would be happy to explain this project and my contributions more, should you want some further clarification.